 The paper begins with the results under a stochastic peg in a labor-only model.
 One novelty is to demonstrate the link between the size of the multiplier and the parameter border between equilibrium determinacy and indeterminacy.
 Because this border is an asymptote, we also show that the fiscal multiplier is extremely sensitive to small changes in either the mean duration or various parameter values.
 Section 3 considers the complementary policy experiment in which the expansion is for a deterministic period of time.
 The key conclusion is that the size of the multiplier is dramatically affected by this alternative statement of how the policy expansion is expected to end.
 Section 4 investigates the hybrid peg.
 Section 5 provides some intuition for our main results.
-Section 6 extends the analysis to a model with physical capital.
+Section 6 provides some sensitivity analysis by examing a model with physical capital, and the nonlinear baseline model.
 Section 7 concludes.